 The SETI Institute, a scientific research center dedicated to the search for life in the universe, is pleased to offer three community college students the chance to intern with researchers during the spring semester, 2025.
 Currently, this opportunity is open to students at Diablo Valley College, Evergreen Valley College and Foothill College only.

 The internship, for one [or two days] per week, will be in-person at the Institute’s Mountain View headquarters, or at the Unistellar Office, San Francisco.
 Travel expenses and a stipend will be provided.
-The online application can be found at seti.org/ccstemip; deadline for applications is November 30, 2024.
+The online application can be found at seti.org/ccstemip; applications are now closed.

 Students who have an interest in astronomy, data science, programming, mathematics, and outreach are encouraged to apply.
 For more information, contact Dr. Celso Batalha at Batalha@evc.edu (EVC) Dr. Jean Chiar at JChiar@dvc.edu (DVC) or Dr. Simon Steel (ssteel@seti.org) (Foothill).